mori-lab/mori-lab.github.io/QAL21.md

 This shows that in computations, quantum scrap space offers an advantage over analogous classical space, and calls for an in-depth exploration of space–time trade-offs in quantum circuits.
 This is join work with Dmitri Maslov, Jin-Sung Kim, Theodore J. Yoder and Sarah Sheldon  [Nature Physics](https://www.nature.com/articles/s41567-021-01271-7).

+### François Le Gall (Nagoya University)

+Title: Test of Quantumness with Small-Depth Quantum Circuits

+Abstract:
+Recently Brakerski, Christiano, Mahadev, Vazirani and Vidick (FOCS 2018) have shown how to construct a test of quantumness based on the learning with errors (LWE) assumption: a test that can be solved efficiently by a quantum computer but cannot be solved by a classical polynomial-time computer under the LWE assumption.
+This test has lead to several cryptographic applications.
+In particular, it has been applied to producing certifiable randomness from a single untrusted quantum device, self-testing a single quantum device and device-independent quantum key distribution.
+In this paper, we show that this test of quantumness, and essentially all the above applications, can actually be implemented by a very weak class of quantum circuits: constant-depth quantum circuits combined with logarithmic-depth classical computation.
+This reveals novel complexity-theoretic properties of this fundamental test of quantumness and gives new concrete evidence of the superiority of small-depth quantum circuits over classical computation.

 ### Ryuhei Mori (Tokyo Institute of Technology)

 Title: Lower bounds on error probability of quantum channel discrimination by the Bures angle and the trace distance